LatencyIndex/rusty_markets/README.md

 Homework project for cryptocurrency order book tracking.

+Connects to the binance & bitstamp exchanges, and streams their combined order book.

 ## TODO

 - Take a closer look at exchange's documentation.
 Do they guarantee the order books are given best-deals-first?
 Is there a way to get only updates?
 Are there any other gotchas?